realAbitbol/twitch_colorchanger/README.md

 | Early Invalid Token | Repeated 401s mark token invalid early (`eventsub_token_invalid`) |
 | Missing Scopes | 403 + scope diff emits `eventsub_missing_scopes` and halts subs |

-All EventSub chat messages are normalized to the same log template (`irc.privmsg`) with an added `backend=eventsub` tag.
-Only the bot's own messages are processed (mirrors IRC handling) to keep color change triggers consistent and reduce noise.
+All EventSub chat messages are normalized to the same log template with an added `backend=eventsub` tag.
+Only the bot's own messages are processed to keep color change triggers consistent and reduce noise.

-There is no automatic fallback from EventSub to IRC.
 If EventSub fails to initialize, the bot will log the failure and stop for that user.
-You can select IRC explicitly by setting `TWITCH_CHAT_BACKEND=irc`.

 Open issues with logs (`DEBUG=true`) if you encounter problems—feedback helps stabilize the EventSub path.